pyllyukko/user.js/README.md

 There's also a ready made list built in into the script, that has 28 root CAs in it.
 With this list of CAs you should already be able to browse the web quite freely.
 Of course there might also be some geographical variations as to what CAs "are required" for normal use.

+This script requires that you have the CA certificates in ```/usr/share/ca-certificates/mozilla``` (see <https://packages.debian.org/search?keywords=ca-certificates>).
+Red Hat based systems have a different model for this, so the script doesn't currently work on those (see [#140](https://github.com/pyllyukko/user.js/issues/140)).

 ### Examples

 **Do note**, that in order for all this to work, you **MUST** remove or rename Firefox's default CA list that is stored inside ```libnssckbi.so``` as described [here][5].